kubernetes/enhancements/keps/sig-scheduling/5832-decouple-podgroup-api/README.md

 ###### How can this feature be enabled / disabled in a live cluster?

 - [x] Feature gate
-  - Feature gate name: GenericWorkloadPodGroup
+  - Feature gate name: GenericWorkload
   - Components depending on the feature gate:
     - kube-apiserver
     - kube-scheduler